 If you add up the radiative forcing from greenhouse gases, you get a little over 2.5 W/m2.
 Of course, you also have to subtract the negative forcings from clouds and aerosols (tiny particles of pollution, such as sulpur dioxide), as these have a cooling effect because they block some of the incoming radiation from the sun.
 So we can look at the forcing that’s just due to greenhouse gases (about 2.5 W/m2), or we can look at the total net anthropogenic forcing that takes into account all the different effects (which is about 1.6 W/m2).

 The problem I have with these numbers is that they don’t mean much to most people.
-Some people try to explain it by asking people to imagine an extra 2 watt light bulb (the kind you get in Christmas lights) over each square meter of the planet, which is on continuously day and night.
-But I don’t think this really helps much, as most people (including me) do not have a good intuition for how many square meters the surface of Earth has.
+Some people try to explain it by asking people to imagine adding a 2 watt light bulb (the kind you get in Christmas lights) over each square meter of the planet, which is on continuously day and night.
+But I don’t think this really helps much, as most people (including me) do not have a good intuition for how many square meters the surface of Earth has, and anyway, we tend to think of a Christmas tree light bulb as using a trivially small amount of power.
 According to wikipedia, the Earth’s surface is 510 million square kilometers, which is 510 trillion square meters.

-So, do the maths, that gives us about 1,200 trillion Watts (1.2 petaWatt) for just the anthropogenic greenhouse gases, or about three quarters of a petaWatt overall if we include the cooling effect of clouds and aerosols.
+So, do the maths, that gives us a change in incoming energy of about 1,200 trillion watts (1.2 petawatts) for just the anthropogenic greenhouse gases, or about 0.8 petawatts overall when we subtract the cooling effect of changes in clouds and aerosols.
+But some of this extra energy is being lost back into space.
+From the current energy imbalance, the planet is gaining 0.3 petawatts at the moment.

-But how big is a petaWatt?
-A petaWatt is 1015 watts.
-Wikipedia tells us that the average total global power consumption of the human world in 2010 was about 16 teraWatts (1 petaWatt = 1000 teraWatts).
-So, human energy consumption is dwarfed by the extra energy absorbed by the planet due to climate change: the planet gets about 50 Watts of extra power from climate change for each 1 Watt of power that humans actually use.
+But how big is a petawatt?
+A petawatt is 1015 watts.
+Wikipedia tells us that the average total global power consumption of the human world in 2010 was about 16 terawatts (1 petawatt = 1000 terawatts).
+So, human energy consumption is dwarfed by the extra energy currently being absorbed by the planet due to climate change: the planet is currently gaining about 18 watts of extra power for each 1 watt of power humans actually use.

 Note: Before anyone complains, I’ve deliberately conflated energy and power above, because the difference doesn’t really matter for my main point.
-Power is work per unit of time, and is measured in Watts; Energy is better expressed in joules, calories, or kiloWatt hours (kWh).
-To be technically correct, I should say that the earth is getting about 750 teraWatt hours of energy per hour due to anthropogenic climate change, and humans use about 16 teraWatt hours of energy per hour.
-The ratio is still about 50.
+Power is work per unit of time, and is measured in watts; Energy is better expressed in joules, calories, or kilowatt hours (kWh).
+To be technically correct, I should say that the earth is getting about 300 terawatt hours of energy per hour due to anthropogenic climate change, and humans use about 16 terawatt hours of energy per hour.
+The ratio is still approximately 18.

 I went to a talk yesterday by Mark Pagani (Yale University), on the role of methane hydrates in the Paleocene-Eocene Thermal Maximum (PETM).
 The talk was focussed on how to explain the dramatic warming seen at the end of the Paleocene, 56 million years ago.
 During the Paleocene, the world was already much warmer than it is today (by around 5°C), and had been ice free for millions of years.
 But at the end of the Paleocene, the tempature shot up by at least another 5°C, over the course of a few thousand years, giving us a world with palm trees and crocodiles in the arctic, and this “thermal maximum” lasted around 100,000 years.
 The era brought a dramatic reduction in animal body size (although note: the dinosaurs had already been wiped out at the beginning of the Paleocene), and saw the emergence of small mammals.